Monday, April 15, 2013

 Katharine Hepburn, Alice Adams * Greta Garbo, Anna Karenina * Ginger Rogers, Top Hat * Margaret Sullavan, The Good Fairy * Jeanette MacDonald, Naughty Marietta

-Peter Lorre, Crime and Punishment * Charles Laughton, Mutiny on the Bounty & Ruggles of Red Gap * Takeshi Sakamoto, An Inn in Tokyo * Karloff & Clive, Bride of Frankenstein * Edward G. Robinson, Whole Town's Talking
+Peter Lorre, Crime and Punishment * Charles Laughton, Mutiny on the Bounty & Ruggles of Red Gap * Takeshi Sakamoto, An Inn in Tokyo * Karloff & Clive, Bride of Frankenstein * Edward G. Robinson, The Whole Town's Talking

 Conrad Veidt, René Ray, Frank Cellier, Beatrix Lehmann, Anna Lee, Ronald Ward, Mary Clare, Cathleen Nesbitt, John Turnbull